wireapp/wire-server/src/understand/federation/architecture.rst

 Backend domains
 ^^^^^^^^^^^^^^^

+Each backend has two domains: an `infrastructure domain` and a `backend domain`.

-A backend is identified by its `infrastructure domain` (or `infra domain` for short).
-This is the domain that the backend uses to authenticate towards other backends.
+The former is the domain under which the backend is actually reachable via the network.
+It is also the domain that each backend uses in authenticating itself to other backends.

 Similarly, there is the `backend domain`, which is used to qualify the names and identifiers of users local to an individual backend in the context of federation.
+For example, a user with (unqualified) user name `jane_doe` at a backend with backend domain `company-a.com` has the qualified user name `jane_doe@company-a.com`, which is visible to users of other backends in the context of federation.

-See :ref:`Qualified Identifiers and Names
-<qualified-identifiers-and-names>` for more information.
-The owner of the
+See :ref:`Qualified Identifiers and Names <qualified-identifiers-and-names>` for more information on qualified names and identifiers.

-backend domain has to specify an infra domain under which the Wire backend representing their domain is reachable.
+The distinction between the two domains allows the owner of a (backend) domain (e.g. `company-a.com`) to host their Wire backend under a different (infra) domain (e.g. `wire.infra.company-a.com`).

 Backend components
 ^^^^^^^^^^^^^^^^^^